-Had we not been personally escorted through the unmarked double doors that lead to Kenkeleba Gallery, we might not ever have known it was here.
+Had we not been personally escorted through the unmarked double doors that lead to Kenkeleba Gallery, Manhattan Sideways might not ever have known it was here.
 The only sign on the building reads Henington Hall, etched into the stone facade along with the year it was built, 1908.
-According to Overstreet, in the 70’s the building was condemned until he and his wife were able to strike a deal with the city in 1978.
+According to Joe Overstreet, in the 70’s the building was condemned until he and his wife, Corinne Jennings, were able to strike a deal with the city in 1978.
 Although 2nd Street was teeming with drug activity back then, the arrangement proved worthwhile for Overstreet, as it gave him, his wife, three children and the emerging Kenkeleba House a home in an area that eventually cleaned up its act and became one of the most important neighborhoods for the arts in New York City.

 The exhibits on display in this gallery recognize the rarely explored contributions that people of African descent have made to the art world.
-It is here, hanging on the walls and filed away in the deepest recesses of his private collection, that Overstreet showed us a portrait of Dr. John DeGrasse painted by a largely forgotten African-American artist by the name of Edward Mitchell Banister (1828-1901).
+It is here, hanging on the walls and filed away in the deepest recesses of their private collection, we were showed a portrait of Dr. John DeGrasse painted by a largely forgotten African-American artist by the name of Edward Mitchell Banister (1828-1901).
 Banister won a national award for his most famous painting, “Under the Oaks.”
-The magnificent framed picture of Dr. DeGrasse is easily worth more money than we could count, but the history lesson we received from Overstreet was priceless.
+The magnificent framed picture of Dr. DeGrasse is easily worth more money than we could count, but the history lesson we received from Joe was priceless.
 Dr. DeGrasse was a native New Yorker and also one of the first African-Americans to receive a medical degree.
 He gained acceptance to the Boston Medical Society in 1854, making him the first African-American to belong to a medical association in that state.
 And to boot, he was also the first African-American medical officer in the U.S. Army serving as Assistant Surgeon in the Civil War.
-Finding out these little-known facts alone made the time we spent at Kenkeleba Gallery worth every second.
-But there was so much more to learn and Overstreet was happy to teach us.
-He showed us works dating back to 1773 that included a few by an African-American artist who studied with Picasso and some by the late Hale Woodruff, an African-American abstract painter who lived in New York City from 1943 until his death in 1980.
-In addition to being an artist who aspired to express his heritage, Woodruff was also an art educator and member of the faculty at NYU.
+In addition, Manhattan Sideways viewed works dating back to 1773, by the late Hale Woodruff, an African-American abstract painter who lived in New York City from 1943 until his death in 1980.
+In addition to being an artist who aspired to express his heritage, Woodruff was also an art educator and member of the faculty at New York University.

-“We are African-American, so that is what we do,” said Jennings when we sat down for a chat with her before being ushered off again by Overstreet to view the studio where he creates his own works of art, “but we are also interested in artists from the Lower East Side.”
-Jennings was born into a family of artists, so it is no surprise that today she is a prominent art dealer.
-Her father, a talented printmaker, who studied under Hale Woodruff, is widely known for his black and white wood engravings, although he later settled into a career making costume jewelry.
-The Wilmer Jennings Gallery across the street is named for him.
-Jennings’ mother was a Yale graduate and painter.
-Jennings’ personal art collection reflects much of her parent’s amazing work, as well as that of other African-American artists, both well-known and yet undiscovered.
-Together, Overstreet and Jennings aim to teach the younger generations about African-American history.
-“Every nationality walks by here on a daily basis, but they have no idea who we are as a people,” Overstreet explained.
-He went on to talk about the contribution African-Americans have made to the arts that began right here in this community.
+“We are African-American, so that is what we do,” said Corinne, “but we are also interested in artists from the Lower East Side.”
+Corinne’s personal art collection reflects much of her parent’s amazing work, as well as that of other African-American artists, both well-known and yet undiscovered.
+Kenkeleba Gallery aims to teach the younger generations about African-American history.
+“Every nationality walks by here on a daily basis, but they have no idea who we are as a people.”
+Joe and Corinne were well aware of the contribution African-Americans have made to the arts that began right here in this community.
 Their private collection is made up of over 30,000 paintings, artifacts, art books and jazz records that tell the rich history of African-Americans in this country.
-And their stockpile is so vast that the works spill over into Kenkeleba’s large sculpture garden that can be entered from both 2nd and 3rd Streets.